-- 9.1 Safeguarding incidents and / or behaviour which raises concern, can be associated with factors outside of school and / or can occur between children outside of school. - 9.2 All staff, including the DSL, should consider the context within which such incidents and / or behaviours occur, including whether there are any issues present in a child's life that may be a threat to their safety and / or welfare. - 9.3 Children's Social Care should be provided with all such information to enable any assessment process to take into account all available evidence and the context of any abuse. - 9.4 Extra-familial harm: All staff, but particularly the DSL (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
+Safeguarding incidents and / or behaviour which raises concern, can be associated with factors outside of school and / or can occur between children outside of school.

+All staff, including the DSL, should consider the context within which such incidents and / or behaviours occur, including whether there are any issues present in a child's life that may be a threat to their safety and / or welfare.

+Children's Social Care should be provided with all such information to enable any assessment process to take into account all available evidence and the context of any abuse.

+Extra-familial harm: All staff, but particularly the DSL (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harm can take a variety of forms.
-Children can be vulnerable to harms including (but not limited to) sexual abuse (including harassment and exploitation) domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence and county lines and radicalisation.
+Children can be vulnerable to harms including (but not limited to) sexual abuse (including harassment and exploitation) domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, child sexual exploitation, serious youth violence, county lines and radicalisation and consensual and non-consensual sharing of nude and semi-nude images and / or violent Staff are aware that extra-familial harm can present online, in a child's environment neighbourhood, school and any place that children occupy or access.